daormar/debasher/doc/design_doc_resident.md

   the built-in scheduler's own `debasher_builtin_sched::_launch`.
 The tool takes the program's output directory (not the process's) and, for an array task, the index; without `-t` it passes `NO_ARRAY_TASK`.
-Relaunching is therefore the same code path as the original launch (matches point 2's "first launch and recovery are the same operation").
+Relaunching is therefore the same code path as the original launch (matches section 2's "first launch and recovery are the same operation").
 - **Why not simply re-execute `__exec__/<node>/<node>`** (the first design, implemented and discarded after a real `debasher_exec` smoke test): that generated script does not carry the per-launch state. `BUILTIN_SCHED_PID_FILENAME` (which `.id` file to write) and